Criptd9/Little_game/README.md

-Aprire il gioco tramite il Launcher.bat, motivo?
-Perché la console standard di Windows non supporta UNICODE 16, il launcher invece ti rindirizza a Windows Terminal che invece supporta UNICODE 16.
+Open the game via Launcher.bat, why?
+Because the standard Windows console does not support UNICODE 16, the launcher instead redirects you to Windows Terminal which does support UNICODE 16.

-ATTENZIONE!
-Scaricare Windows Terminal da Microsoft store se non è già scaricato o altrimenti il launcher aprirà il gioco sulla console standard causando glitch grafici.
+WARNING!
+Download Windows Terminal from Microsoft store if it is not already downloaded or else the launcher will open the game on the standard console causing graphical glitches.